 Kala'e has come to be a frequent guest on one of Hawaii's most popular podcasts put on by the Ukulele Site and Hawaii Music Supply.
 Here Kala'e is performing along side 'ukulele virtuoso, Mika Kane.
 Kala'e and Mika perform together often.

 Aside from performing as a solo act, Kala'e can be found performing often with one of Hawaii's most iconic female musicians, Robi Kahakalau.
-Together, they joined the legendary Henry Kapono on stage at the Blue Note Hawaii to headline his Artist 2 Artist Series.
-Joining them also for the Hana Hou song was Kala'e's brother, Kamaka.
+Together, they joined the legendary Henry Kapono on stage at the Waikiki Shell.
+Joining them also was Kala'e's brother, Kamaka.

 Backyard Concert Series